Learn how to find, grow, harvest, cook, and store dragon tongue beans in this comprehensive guide!

 Dragon Tongue Bean Plant Care – How To Grow Dragon Tongue Beans

-The pretty speckled beans are heirloom vegetables that are easy to grow and packed full of nutrients.
-These heirloom beans were originally cultivated in the Netherlands in the late eighteenth century, and grow well in America due to their adaptive nature.
+The pretty speckled beans are heirloom vegetables that are easy to grow and contain nutrients.
+These heirloom beans were cultivated in the Netherlands in the late eighteenth century and grow well in America due to their adaptive nature.

-Dragon’s tongue are not frost-tolerant, so must be planted soon after the last frost.
+Dragon’s tongues are not frost-tolerant, so they must be planted soon after the last frost.
 They tolerate heat and humidity well, however.

-Therefore, you can and should plant these in a succession of 2-4 weeks.
-Most importantly, you can grow these beans all through the growing season between the last and first frosts.
+Therefore, you can and should plant these in 2-4 weeks.
+Most importantly, you can grow these beans throughout the growing season between the last and first frosts.

 Since this type of bush bean does not climb, they take up little space in the garden.
 Similarly, dragon tongue beans are prolific producers and can be eaten young as snap beans or mature shelled beans.